Cultural Adventure Tours to Mexico

 This time of year, at the altitude where we’ll be spending much of our time (7,000+ feet above sea level), the weather is typically spring-like, with cool mornings and evenings, and daytime temperatures in the 70s.
 There are often short rain showers in the afternoon which offer incredibly gorgeous clouds, great reflections and the occasional rainbow.

-In Copper Canyon you’ll experience the natural wonders of lakes, waterfalls and gorgeous landscapes, along with the Tarahumara people and their extremely unique and interesting culture (many live in caves and cliff overhangs till this day).
+In this very safe part of Mexico you’ll experience the natural wonders of lakes, waterfalls and gorgeous landscapes, along with the Tarahumara people and their extremely unique and interesting culture (many live in caves and cliff overhangs till this day).
 You’ll also have a chance to taste some of Mexico’s most delicious cuisine and ride El Chepe both up and down the Copper Canyon.

 Learn Photography with Mexico as Your Backdrop